ticktackk/DeveloperToolsForXF2/README.md

 - View template modifications applied on a specific template
 - Minify JavaScript files locally
 - Lookup what email HTML and plain text was sent (Since 1.3)
+- Ability to use full width in admin control panel to make use entire screen (Since 1.4)
+- Ability to quickly copy-paste template name shown in template error without needing to change the type (Since 1.4)
 - Automatically generate `README.md`...
     - The following information will be available in README with description whenever possible:
         - Add-on title